 Four Poppadoms, Mint Raita and a Simple Salad were presented as Matter of Fact.
 No question of these being on The Bill.
 The Rice of course would also be Inclusive.
 Mango Rubicon and a Glass of Fresh Orange were our reminders that this was Breakfast.

-Study the Photos of the Fish Karahi well.
+Study the Photos of this Fish Karahi well.
 Minimal Masala but Moist enough to make the Rice Accompaniment work.
 It was as if The Chef clearly understood that the Marriage of the two Elements would create the required Synergy.
 Tomato and Two Tiny Slivers of Capsicum accompanied the Fish.
 Fish Curry always works, the Taste of Fish inevitably Dominates.
 The Heat apparently came from Black Pepper, a very Simple but Effective Creation.
 And way too much Rice.

 The Breakfast of Champions.